LogiTron (LTR) One Day Trading Volume Tops $17.05

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 LogiTron was first traded on March 14th, 2021.
 LogiTron’s total supply is 30,000,000,000 tokens.
-LogiTron’s official website is logitron.io.
 LogiTron’s official Twitter account is @logitron_office and its Facebook page is accessible here.
+The official website for LogiTron is logitron.io.

 Each digital asset on blockchain is represented by Logitron NFT Unit (LNU).
 Then the Unit needs Logitron for its power source.
 In other words, executing the contract bound to LNU requires Logitron.
 In the same sense, LNU can be traded denominated by Logitron.